Eliminate Writer’s Block

 Another situation that results in writer's block is when the Adult does not know what to do and is unwilling to let the Child start writing on its own.

-These situations can last for an indefinite period.
+These situations can last indefinitely.

 The writing session